The Spring 2018 Studio Lottery will be held Thursday, January 18. The following guidelines will help you navigate the Lottery and the results.

 Note that you will be allowed to enter the lottery only one time.
 Please make sure your choices are correct before submitting the form.
 If you need to change your entry, you must report to the Program Coordinator in person.
 As with any on-line transaction, please do not hit the ‘SUBMIT’ button more than once.
 For technical issues with the lottery process, see Help Desk in the lower level of Frances Loeb Library.

 Notes: Assignment to the studio options is determined by a computer program, which seeks to maximize ‘Total-Highest-Choice’ across all students, limited by available studio spaces.
 No priority is given on the basis of department, degree program, or semester.
 Failure to submit a lottery form on-line will result in a random assignment to a studio.
 The lottery will be supervised by the Program Directors and witnessed by a Student Forum representative.
 The submitted on-line lottery form and lottery results are binding.
-Any exceptions to this rule will be made by Friday afternoon, by a committee consisting of the Program Directors and the Executive Dean.
-Students should submit a written appeal to your department’s Program Coordinator by 9 AM on Tuesday, August 29.
+Any exceptions to this rule will be made by Friday afternoon, by a committee consisting of the Program Directors, the Executive Dean, and the Assistant Dean of Academic Services.
+Students should submit a written appeal to your department’s Program Coordinator by 9 AM on Friday, January 19.
 Exceptions are seldom granted.

 How it works